Standing Rules and

 and the CDS rules governing participation in the clinic.

-to time the board may, at its discretion, award Educational Grants to its members.
+From time to time the board may, at its discretion, award Grants to its members to

 receives an Educational Grant may not apply again the following year.
 The board

-may appoint an Educational Grant Committee to assist the Education Chair in
+may appoint an Educational Grant Committee to assist the Board in reviewing

-reviewing applications and allocating any available funds.
-This program is open to
+applications and allocating any available funds.
+This program is open to any Chapter

-any Chapter member in good standing who has actively supported the Chapter with
+member in good standing who has actively supported the Chapter with board or

-board or committee service or at least 4 hours of volunteer work within the last 12
+committee service or at least 4 hours of volunteer work within the last 12 months.

 C. SBC-CDS Horse Shows